jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/how_to_check_the_environment_variables_on_Windows.md

 Once you have done that, try to launch OpenSearchServer again with `start.bat`.

-If you have Java but you do not see the variable and do you not remember whether you have a JDK or JRE, go to the Start menu, Click Run, type cmd to call up the command line interface, and type java -version to see what's installed.
-Checking whether your 8080 port is free
+If you have Java but do not see the variable and do not remember whether you have a JDK or a JRE:
+* Go to the Start menu
+* Click Run
+* Type cmd to call up the command line interface
+* Type java -version to see what's installed.

+**Checking whether your 8080 port is free**

 If, by chance, you already have a server listening on the 8080 tcp port you'll have to change it in the Catalina config files.